How to Disable the Windows 11 Lock Screen & Skip to the Login Prompt

 If you are running Windows 10 or Windows 11 Pro, Education, or Enterprise, the safest and fastest way to disable the lock screen is by using the Local Group Policy Editor (GPO).

-The change takes effect immediately.
+Click the Apply button at the bottom right corner of the window.
+Click OK to close the prompt entirely.
+The change takes effect immediately without requiring a system reboot.
 If you are using Windows Home edition, you will not have access to the Group Policy Editor.
 Instead, you must use the Registry Editor method outlined below.

 If you want to disable the Windows lock screen so you can go right to the login prompt when starting your computer, you can do so with a simple registry edit.
 Just make sure you are comfortable editing the Windows registry before trying something like this because making changes to the registry incorrectly can result in your computer not working properly.

-Once you are in the Registry Editor, you will need to navigate to the following key.
-You can also copy and paste the location into the address bar.
+Once you are in the Registry Editor, you will need to navigate to the exact policy folder.
+Expand the folders in the left pane to follow this specific path.
+You can also copy and paste the location directly into the address bar at the top of the window.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows

 Next, you will need to create a new key called Personalization under the Windows key if it is not already there.
-You can do this by right clicking on the Windows key\folder and choosing New > Key.
+You can do this by right clicking on the Windows key folder in the left pane and choosing New > Key.
+Type the word Personalization exactly as shown and hit Enter.

-Then within the Personalization key, create a new DWORD Value called NoLockScreen by right clicking on Personalization and choosing New > DWORD (32-bit) Value.
-Make sure you choose the 32-bit option and not the 64-bit option and also make sure you don’t have any spaces and use the capitol letters as shown.
+Then within the new Personalization key, create a specific DWORD value.
+Do this by right clicking anywhere in the empty white space of the right pane and choosing New > DWORD (32-bit) Value.
+Name this new entry NoLockScreen immediately.
+Make sure you choose the 32-bit option and not the 64-bit option.
+Also make sure you do not have any spaces and use the capital letters exactly as shown.

 Now every time you start your computer, log off or lock your screen, it will display the user login prompt rather than the Windows lock screen.